tom-schier/FlightX.Desktop/README.md

 The project is an Angular app with a firebase backend.
 This also use the Firebase authentication methods.

 NOTE: You cannot run this locally due to the various keys required for Google.
-(Sorry, need to get your own)
+(Sorry, need to get your own) You will notice that there is no index.html (removed from Git due to security keys in there).
+The file _index.html can be renamed to index.html.

 This application can be used for flight planning calculation, eg tracks, headings, wind corrections, etc.
 It provides to access to a database of airfields worldwide.